Breezy, easy, careless through the Alps

 On the Adige Cycle Path you cycle through picturesque vineyards to Rovereto with its enchanting center and the lonely town of Mori.
 On a separately bike path you will then master the small San Giovanni Pass and be rewarded with a wonderful view of Lake Garda, the largest lake in Italy.
 Enjoy the downhill route to Torbole and Riva / Arco.
 You stay in category A in the 4-star Grand Hotel Liberty in Riva or equivalent and in category B in the 3-star Hotel Palace Citta, or in the pretty town of Arco 5 km from Lake Garda.

-We recommend that you book our convenient return transfer by minibus for your individual journey home and extend your stay in Verona with an opera visit to the Arena di Verona.
+We recommend you to book our convenient return transfer by minibus for your individual journey home or extend your stay at Lake Garda.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.